 - Challenges in combinatorial thinking

-We agree that these issues adequately describe reasons enterprise leaders should look to adopt robust data tools for making decisions.
+That these issues adequately describe reasons enterprise leaders should look to adopt robust data tools for making decisions.
 But for this post, we’d like to focus on a critical idea that enterprise leaders—especially IT leaders—need to embrace if they’re going to succeed with AI, ML, and advanced analytics.

 That idea is this: Go all-in on data to make decisions.